 2. American GED + SAT Tests

-A matric certificate with foreign conditional exemption will be granted by HESA to candidates who have an American high school diploma or GED plus a letter of admission to a USA university OR a SAT score of 1600 with certain subminimum scores on the various components of the SAT test.
+Universities South Africa will grant foreign conditional exemption to candidates who have a GED plus a letter of admission to a US university OR achieve a prescribed score on the SAT tests.

 3. Transcript Credits and SAT exams